Southern Maine rings in the holiday season

 “We really look forward to welcoming people downtown each year,” Executive Director Delilah Poupre said.
 “Of course the highlight is always Santa arriving.”

-Staff from the Recreation Department will have fire pits, s’mores, and games, and sweet treats will be available all night long.
+Staff from the Parks and Recreation Department will have fire pits, s’mores, and games, and sweet treats will be available all night long.

 Kids can take a free photo with Santa, and families can take a free tour of the lights downtown on a short trolley trip with BSOOB Transit.